Rizzler Sports Logo

 Stats

 Strikeouts (K) measure how often a batter strikes out.
-Strikeout rate is calculated as Strikeouts ÷ At-Bats.
+On this page, strikeout rate is calculated as Strikeouts ÷ At-Bats (K/AB).
 A player who strikes out in 25% of at-bats strikes out roughly once every four trips to the plate.
-At the youth level, strikeout rate is one of the most useful stats for identifying plate discipline issues — but it needs to be interpreted carefully because high strikeout rates are often a developmental phase, not a permanent flaw.
+At the youth level, strikeout rate is one of the most useful stats for identifying plate discipline issues, but it needs to be interpreted carefully because high strikeout rates are often a developmental phase, not a permanent flaw.

 The Formula